adamstaveley/planbot/README.md

 Another layer of NLP is provided by the spaCy module for Python3.
 This enables semantic analysis of user responses when they request information such as definitions or planning documents.
-As spaCy is computationally expensive it is recommended that the 'simple' version of Planbot is used in testing environments.
-This is enabled by default for the local client (see below).
+As spaCy is computationally expensive it is recommended that the planbot module be run as a background process using a message broker, else there is a 'simple' version which can be used in testing environments.
 This module uses the Levenshtein distance algorithm to analyse string similarity, as such it cannot capture meaning from user responses.

 ---